museum-of-war/nft/readme.md

 brownie run deploy
 ```

+## Testing

+https://goerlifaucet.com/  - charge your account with virtual eth for gas on Goerli testnet

+## Testing SelectiveDropMHv2

+Make sure that `scripts/deploy_drop.py` script has propper params
+use `brownie run deploy_drop --network goerli` to deploy to the testnet

+`brownie console --network goerli`
+`from brownie import SelectiveDropMHv2`
+`contract = SelectiveDropMHv2.at("0x84998969952a0d9910D581417044139847D168C7")` # with new contract deployed address
+`owner = accounts.load('testnet2')` # or whichever local name you have an account with
+`contract.airdrop(list(range(1, 50), owner, {from: owner}) ` // to aidrop to your account nfts

 ## Docs

 If you want to read more about smart contracts, you can visit the [docs](/docs)!